yepengRoc/docs/netty/reactor-siements-翻译-bak.md

 ```

 The advantage of the single-method interface is that it is
 possible to add new types of events without changing the interface.
-However,thisapproachencouragesthe use of switch
-statements in the subclass’s handle event method,which
-limits its extensibility.
-A multi-method interface: Another way to implement the
-Event Handler interface is to define separate virtual hook methods for each
-type of event (such as handle input, handle output,
-or handle timeout).
-The following C++ abstract base class illustrates the
-single-method interface:

-The advantage of the single-method interface is that it is
-possible to add new types of events without changing the interface.
-However,thisapproachencouragesthe use of switch
+However,this approach encourages the use of switch
 statements in the subclass’s handle event method,which
 limits its extensibility.
 A multi-method interface: Another way to implement the